MaikonSchumann/portfolio-project1-vinylclub/README.md

 # Testing
 The site is designed to smoothly operate, making it easy for users to achieve their goals.
 Chrome development tools were utilized to catch and fix any issues during the development process.
 Performance testing was conducted through both manual and automated methods.

+1. All website buttons perform as expected when clicked.

+2. Social links and all other site links open in new pages.

 ## Functionality

 1. Validation for syntax errors on every page of the project was conducted through the utilization of the W3C Markup Validator and W3C CSS Validator Services.